PhD in Psychology with Emphasis in Clinical Psychology

 - to disseminating and applying knowledge in ways consistent with scientific evidence.

-The Clinical program prepares students for careers involving support, production, and dissemination of clinical science research.
+The Clinical program prepares students for careers involving production, dissemination and support of clinical science research.
 Clinical faculty and students are active in research and scholarship that advances understanding of the symptoms, causes, course, treatment, and prevention of many of our nation’s most distressing and impairing mental/behavioral health issues (e.g., addictions, anxiety, developmental disorders, juvenile delinquency, mood instability and disorders, schizophrenia) in youth and adults.
-Students work primarily with core clinical faculty, but may also collaborate with researchers throughout the department and in other campus and community units (e.g., Thompson Center for Autism and Developmental Disabilities, Fulton State Hospital).
+Students work primarily with core clinical faculty, but may also collaborate with researchers throughout the department and in other campus and community units (e.g., health psychology, Psychiatry, engineering, Thompson Center for Autism and Developmental Disabilities, Fulton State Hospital, Psychological Services Clinic).

 Students also develop clinical skills in empirically supported approaches to assessment, prevention and intervention.
-The Clinical program maintains its own community-based outpatient clinic (the Psychological Services Clinic or PSC) as a practicum training site for students in the clinical program.
+The Clinical program maintains its own community-based outpatient clinic (the Psychological Services Clinic or PSC) as the primary practicum training site for students in the clinical program.
 The PSC is staffed by doctoral-level clinical psychologists and clinical graduate students, and it serves a broad range of clients through individual, couple, family, and group assessment and therapy services.
-Additional clinical experiences are available through paid or volunteer positions at institutions such as Fulton State Hospital, University Hospitals and Clinics, the Thompson Center, and the Boone County Juvenile Office’s Multisystemic Family Therapy Program.
+The PSC also offers training in specialty services through it's Dialectical Behavior Therapy program, Strategies Targeting Alcohol Responsibility program, and MU Center for Evidence -Based Youth Mental Health and Multisystemic Therapy program.
+Additional clinical experiences are available through paid or volunteer positions at institutions such as Fulton State Hospital, University Hospitals and Clinics, and the Thompson Center.

 After completing high quality internships, typically at medical centers, VAs, or university research centers, graduates are employed in positions that involve research, teaching and service in universities, medical centers, clinics, hospitals and similar agencies.